cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 The frame processing code uses low pass filter to reduce jitter.
 It also tries to use faster incremental line finding algorithm if data quality from previous frame is estimated to be 90% or better.

 In case of unrealistic outputs like line coordinate more than 1000 pixels away from the image center, the frame is treated as outlier and does not contribute to the coordinate change.
 I also save outliers in file system for further analysis.
 That helped me to find combination of color transformations that detect lines on all frames of project video.
-The optional challenge video is more challenging and here I currently get 78 outlier frames from 485 (success rate 84%).

 <video width="1280" height="720" controls>
   <source src="project_video_output.mp4">